 Improve memory function

-Phosphatidylserine has been shown in clinical trials to improve memory, concentration, word recall, and mood in middle-aged and elderly people with dementia and age-related cognitive decline.
+Phosphatidylserine has been shown to improve memory, concentration, word recall, and mood in middle-aged and elderly people with dementia and age-related cognitive decline.

 Support memory and cognition

-Acetyl-L-carnitine (ALC) is an amino acid (a building block for proteins).
-ALC participates in cellular energy production, a process especially important in neurons.
+Acetyl-L-carnitine (ALC) is an amino acid which participates in cellular energy production, a process especially important in neurons.
 Studies of those with memory problems have reported modest advantages over a range of memory tests for ALC supplement groups compared to placebo.